moanan/1_dof_motion_simulator/README.md

 ### One more thing
 In case this motion simulator does not generate enough acceleration or stroke for you, you can adapt this framework to your need, such as a manual shaking platform on a linear rail.
 The rotary encoder [AS5045 development board](https://ams.com/as5045adapterboard/) can be replaced with a linear one [AS5311 development board](https://ams.com/as5311adapterboard).

-The Raspberry Pi program is ready, to compile and run the program
+The Raspberry Pi program for encoder reading is provided too. to compile and run the program
 ```bash
 make simulation_manual
 sudo ./simulation_manual
 ```

+The CAD design of this setup can be found in the folder `mechanics`.

 <!-- ## References